kukuu/AGILITY/white-paper/project-estimation/estimating-cost.md

 or scope will change, which is why we hear about ‘scope creep,’ the outcome of desired needs being identified through the lifecycle of a project and being determined as necessary or compulsory

 ii.
-When cost becomes a variable we lose control over the return on investment (ROI) that we’re seeking to achieve.
-Increased cost is often a product of unidentified risks or changing requirements, which means we have to add team members to do more work in the same time frame or keep team members longer.
+When cost becomes a variable we lose control over the return on investment (ROI) that we’re seekingto achieve.
+Increased cost is often a product of unidentified risks or changing requirements, which meanswe have to add team members to do more work in the same time frame or keep team members longer.
 Neither is desirable.

 iii.
 When time is a variable, we lose control over the position in our market.
 Perhaps we miss an